Easy Baked Oatmeal Bananas Blueberries Baby Recipe

 Nutri Bullet - I have found a blender to be an invaluable tool in the preparation of many of my baby led weaning recipes.
 In this recipe, I have used one to blend some of the ingredients together to the right consistency.

-4x2 inch round ramekin - Stoneware, lidded casserole that can be used to bake and serve to the table.
+4x2 inch round ramekin baking dish - Stoneware, lidded casserole that can be used to bake and serve to the table.
 For this recipe I use them to store any leftovers and freeze.
 In this recipe, they are perfect for single servings.

 Airtight container - I much prefer the click-shut lids on these containers compared to others.
 They are also dishwasher and freezer safe and BPA free, so very suitable for food use.